AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/README.md

 AmlObjectsExtensions Class
 ==========================
-AutomationML 2.1 APIThis class provides extensions methods for the identification of properties of AML objects, using CAEX objects.
+This class provides extensions methods for the identification of properties of AML objects, using CAEX objects.

 Inheritance Hierarchy